 I always say that you have a good bone broth when you can tip it upside down and it completely stays in place and doesn’t spill all over the floor! 😆 Disclaimer: this only works after it has been refrigerated.
 Don’t try this when your bone broth is still warm or room temperature, or you will have a mess on your hands.

 Choosing your bones: In this 24 hour bone broth recipe, I don’t specify which types of bones to use, mostly because this recipe can be used for any type of bones you have.
 As an example, this recipe works great with:

-- Carcass of a whole chicken, turkey or duck after you have removed all of the edible pieces of meat off of it
+- Carcass of a whole chicken (or rotisserie chicken), turkey or duck after you have removed all of the edible pieces of meat off of it

 - A large ham bone

 - A bag of soup bones from the store (from pork, beef or otherwise)